On the speed of convergence of Newton's method for complex polynomials: Introduction

 \section{Introduction}

 Newton's root finding method is an old and classical method for finding roots of a differentiable function; it goes back to Newton in the 18th century, perhaps earlier.
 It was one of the main reasons why A.\ Douady, J.\ Hubbard and others in the late 1970s studied iterations of complex analytic functions.
-The main question was to know where to start the Newton iterative method in order to converge to the roots of the polynomial.
-Newton's method is known as rapidly converging near the roots (usually with quadratic convergence), but had a reputation that its global dynamics was difficult to understand, so that in practice other methods for root finding were used.
-See \cite{JohannesNewtonSurvey} for an overview on recent results about Newton's method.
+The main question was to know where to start the Newton iterative method in order to converge to the roots of the function.
+Newton's method is known as rapidly converging near the roots (usually with quadratic convergence), but had a reputation that its global dynamics was difficult to understand, so that in practice often other methods for root finding are used.
+See \cite{JohannesNewtonSurvey,D-Fields} for an overview on recent results about Newton's method.
+In the following work we will be concerned with the problem of finding the roots of complex polynomials.

-Meanwhile, some small sets of good starting points are known: there are explicit deterministic sets with $O(d\log^2d)$ points that are guaranteed to find all roots of appropriately normalized polynomials of degree $d$ \cite{HSS}, and probabilistic sets with as few as $O(d(\log\log d)^2)$ points \cite{BLS}.
+Meanwhile, some small sets of good starting points are known: there are explicit deterministic sets with $O(d\log^2d)$ points that are guaranteed to find all roots of appropriately normalized complex polynomials of degree $d$ \cite{HSS}, and probabilistic sets with as few as $O(d(\log\log d)^2)$ points \cite{BLS}.

 We are interested in the question how many iterations are required until all roots are found with prescribed precision $\eps$.
-In \cite{D}, it is shown that among a set of starting points as specified above, there are $d$ points that converge to the $d$ roots and require at most $O(d^4\log^2d+d^3\log^2d|\log\eps|)$ to get $\eps$-close to the $d$ roots in the worst case; for randomly placed roots (or for roots at mutual distance at least $\delta$ for some $\delta>0$), the required number of iterations is no more than $O(d^3\log^3d+d\log|\log\eps|)$ (with the constant depending on $\delta$).
+In \cite{D-draft}, it is shown that among a set of starting points as specified above, there are $d$ points that converge to the $d$ roots and require at most $O(d^4\log^2d+d^3\log^2d|\log\eps|)$ iterations to get $\eps$-close to the $d$ roots in the worst case; for randomly placed roots (or for roots at mutual distance at least $\delta$ for some $\delta>0$), the required number of iterations is no more than $O(d^3\log^3d+d\log|\log\eps|)$ (with the constant depending on $\delta$).
 This is about one power of $d$ away from the best possible bounds.

 In this paper, we show that Newton's method is about as fast as theoretically possible.
 We consider the space of polynomials of degree $d$, normalized so as to have all roots in the complex unit disk $\mathbb D$.
 Our main result is the following.